Two Exercises to Test Your Independent Seat

 When your seat is independent, your horse moves with suppleness and elasticity.
 It’s a game-changer for your riding.

-Ingrid’s No-Stirrups + Bridged Reins Routine
+Ingrid’s No-Stirrups + Bridged Reins Routine for an Independent Seat

-Ingrid’s routine is simple but effective:
+Ingrid’s independent seat routine is simple but effective:

 1. She crosses her stirrups in front of the saddle.